 Employees’ business expenses can be repaid free of tax and NI, provided there are proper records and the employee is only being reimbursed, not making a profit.

 Because National Insurance contributions are generally calculated on a weekly or monthly basis, employees may benefit if their incomes are variable — for example, if they receive lump-sum bonuses in one particular month.
-If the bonus takes the employee’s earnings over the upper earnings limit for that period - £805 per week, £3,489 per month, £41,865 per year in 2014-15 - employee’s NI on the excess is only charged at 2% instead of 12%.
+If the bonus takes the employee’s earnings over the upper earnings limit for that period - £815 per week, £42,385 per year in 2015-16 - employee’s NI on the excess is only charged at 2% instead of 12%.

-If an employee earns less than £8,500, a P11D does not have to be completed.
+Currently, if an employee earns less than £8,500, a P11D does not have to be completed.
 Instead, employee benefits are reported on a P9D and treated differently.
-For these lower-earning employees, company cars and other significant benefits are not taxable benefits.
+From 2016-17, all expenses and benefits on form P11D.

 Additional rules exist to help prevent company directors taking advantage of tax-planning opportunities.
 In particular, company directors’ National Insurance contributions are based on annual earnings, so there is no advantage to taking bonus payments rather than regular income.
-P11Ds must be completed for company directors, even if their earnings are below £8,500.
+P11Ds must be completed for company directors, even if their earnings are below the current £8,500 threshold.

 Directors can still take advantage of non-taxable benefits such as employers’ pension contributions.
 You may not be able to take advantage of share schemes such as Enterprise Management Incentives if you and your family control more than 30% of the company.